Hydroxism/Hydroxism/README.md

 Hi there.
-I'm @hydroxism, and I'm a novice that just picked up coding as a hobby
+I'm @FBQuail, and I'm a novice that just picked up coding as a hobby

 I don't have any plans; I just do whatever I feel like doing.

-The current project I'm spending most of my time on is my discord bot named "kassbot".
-I'll use this site to collaborate with friends on projects like kass and any others that I join.
+I've made a discord bot, which I'll come back to eventually.

+As of right now, I'm working on a website for myself and my "brand".
+I also ocassionally help out others with their websites